 Through this analysis, school type and default rate appear to be correlated.
 Private institutions outperform both Public institutions and Proprietary institutions when considering some of the most important metrics the DOE assesses.
 In addition, public institutions are least likely to meet significant DOE benchmarks.
 Unfortunately, the analysis doesn’t capture a complete picture of the influence of school type may have on default rates.
 The levels that are observed in the school type variable are fairly broad.
 In reality, there are sub-levels within identified DOE levels that would provide greater insight on the significance of this variable (for instance community colleges and public 4-year universities fall within the same level of this dataset, but are different in several facets).
 Through exploratory analysis, our data offers an interesting perspective on the correlation between school type and default rate.
 Ultimately, however, added levels to the school type definitions would provide the most valuable insight on how the two variables are related.

-Analysis 3:
+Analysis 3: Are there any relationships between the geographic location of institutions and the default rate?